Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

     git add proj0
     git commit -m "save work because I want to start back over" git push
-    git checkout skeleton/main -- proj0
+    git restore --source=skeleton/main proj0

-Then later, if you wanted to restore your work that you saved, you could use `git checkout`.
-If you can't figure out how to use checkout to this, post to Ed or ask a TA.
+Then later, if you wanted to restore your work that you saved, you could use `git restore` with that commit as the source.
+If you have trouble with this, post to Ed or ask a TA.

+For more information, refer to [this section of the git guide](../../guides/git/#getting-previous-versions-of-files)

 ### IntelliJ Setup